dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ### Export data format

-The data is exported in RDF format by default.
+By default, Dgraph exports data in RDF format.
 You can explicitly set the output format with the `format` field.
 For example:

 ```graphql
 mutation {